Sheppsu/osu-wiki/news/2025/2025-08-19-capture-the-achievement-2-concludes.md

 So yeah, that was Sound In Motion, once again thanks to Sheppsu for giving the idea for and making the slider anchors and rc4322 for making the map.
 I promise the next one will be even better.

 </div>

-> So, Sound in Motion uh?
-Well, this was by far the longest achievement from concept to execution that I ever made (5 months).
->
-> It started back in March when I was working with audio files and had the idea to learn Steganography, this eventually brought the original idea for the achievement when I proposed making one related to it as a "sequel" to Vex.
-Originally it was supposed to be a pretty simple achievement where you just had to find the numbers in the mp3, with the hints pointing right at it.
-But that was found to be just too boring and quick, wasting a good idea.
-The second iteration on the other hand had the intention of adding the slider anchor art or just slider arts with the string of numbers in a single difficulty, but like the last time, the achievement was still missing that extra part to make it perfect, and then it hit me, 12h before release, what if I named every diff "expert" in different languages, quickly realized that I couldn't do anything with that and then it hit me...
-What about just rhythm game difficulties?
-And it was perfect.
->
-> If I had to say what was the biggest hurdle, it would 100% be the description.
-As some might know from CTA1, there was an achievement that I made called "Butchering a Name" has a writing style very similar, where I like to write a very long description with the hints sprinkled in it.
-The problem with that is of course the word soup that might be created, and when the first description draft was submitted, Sheppsu clearly saw that as a problem, and after 4 iterations, the final description was reached, even if Sheppsu thought it was a bit too long, I didn't want to budge anymore, feeling that I would be sacrificing my style.
->
-> So yeah, that was Sound In Motion, once again thanks to Sheppsu for giving the idea for and making the slider anchors and rc4322 for making the map.
-I promise the next one will be even better.

 ### The Everlasting Epigrapher